Rosuav/TF2BuffBot/knobs.md

   get, it lasts this long.
 Effects can be terminated prematurely, often by touching a resupply locker; some effects have their own cutoffs too (eg invisibility, which ends immediately upon attacking).
+* sm_ccc_crits_on_domination: 5 seconds by default.
+Be aware that, despite this cvar's name, not everyone gets crits; some classes get mini-crits for twice this duration, or other buffs.
+See the source code for details.
+Don't set this to high, or dominations will simply cascade, letting one team utterly crush and, well, dominate.

 Note that using !roulette or !gift will always consume ALL of your carnage points (unless you don't have enough).
 Having triple the required points does